Welcome home to NDSU Residence Life. If you will be a freshman next fall (2019-2020 academic year), this information is for you!!

 Process Guidelines and Instructions

-If you have someone specific you would like to room with, view the instructional video below for step-by-step directions.
+There are four ways you can be matched up with a roommate.
+Click here to view that information.
 If you have selected a roommate, only one of you will need to participate in the room selection process.
-Traditionally the person with the earliest designated room selection time will select the space, and will be able to assign both individuals.
+Traditionally, the person with the earliest designated room selection time will select the space, and will be able to assign both individuals.

 Please note that roommate selection is not required, or a necessary step in this process.
 In fact, more than half of our incoming first-year students are matched with someone new.
 If you choose to be matched with someone new, you will be able to see their name and email address via Campus Connection once assigned.